Japoy Lizardo

-John Paul Lizardo (born June 8, 1986), also known as Japoy Lizardo, is a Filipino taekwondo practitioner, actor and commercial model.
+John Paul Lizardo (born June 8, 1986), also known as Japoy Lizardo, is a Filipino former taekwondo Player for the Philippine National Team, practitioner, actor and commercial model.

 Education

 Lizardo attended Pasig Catholic College and studied college at De La Salle University - College of Saint Benilde.

 Career

 At 11 years old, Lizardo took up taekwondo, the year later he earned black belt.
 He joined the Philippine Black Belt contingent, the national team for students pursuing their elementary and high school studies, at age 12.
 When he was two years older, he joined the Philippine junior national team and began to compete in international tournaments such as the Korean Open and the Asian Junior Championship.
 By age 18, Lizardo was already a member of the senior national team.

 Lizardo first garnered attention at the 2001 Asian Junior Taekwondo Championships where he captured the silver medal in the men's finweight.